In the late hours of Thursday evening in August, SpaceX CEO Elon Musk made a bizarre declaration over Twitter.

 There’s a massive amount of CO2 on Mars adsorbed into soil that’d be released upon heating.
 With enough energy via artificial or natural (sun) fusion, you can terraform almost any large, rocky body.

 Jakosky and Edwards responded to Musk by admitting that, yes, there may be more carbon dioxide up for grabs.
 Releasing the gas would be incredibly difficult, though, and would require new technology that doesn’t exist yet.
 Something like a giant mirror as big as Mars could do the trick, or even releasing extra pollutants into the atmosphere.
 Neither of these are likely in the next few decades, nor are they likely to produce anything close to the SpaceX lobby photo.

 “You would still fall well short of a bar,” Jakosky told Discover Magazine.
 “But you would get some significant warming and significant pressure.”

-Others have warned that meddling in the Martian atmosphere could have unintended consequences.
+But even if Musk solves these issues, others have warned that meddling in the Martian atmosphere could have unintended consequences.
 Gary King, a microbiologist at Louisiana State University, warned NBC News that “cloud formation could have a dampening effect, for instance, cooling Mars rather than warming it.”